K bullet

 The K bullet (from German 'Kern', core) was a 7.92×57mm Mauser armor-piercing bullet with a tool steel core designed to be fired from a standard Mauser rifle.

 History

 The German Army first employed a "reversed bullet" with a heavier powder charge behind it as an early anti-tank method against the British heavy tanks of World War I. This did prove effective against the thinner-armored Mark I tank models, mainly by causing spalling from the inside surface of the armor hit.
 Reversed bullet loads were however unsafe to use in the standard issue Mauser rifle and thus were unpopular with German troops.
 They became obsolete with the introduction of more heavily armored tanks.

 As a replacement, the Germans conceived the "K bullet", which was purposely developed as an armor-piercing ammunition.
-The K bullet was in use by the battle of Messines Ridge in June 1917 and had one out of three chance to penetrate 12–13 mm thick armor at a range of up to 100 meters.
+The K bullet was in use by the Battle of Messines Ridge in June 1917 and had a one-in-three chance to penetrate 12–13 mm thick armor at a range of up to 100 meters.